President Moon Jae-in speaks during the Leaders Summit on Climate at Cheong Wa Dae, April 22, 2021. (Yonhap)

 Microsoft co-founder and philanthropist Bill Gates, who has invested some $2 billion in clean technologies, will join the discussion on the last day of the summit.

-The gathering paves the way for the upcoming P4G summit, another global initiative aimed at supporting green projects in public and private sectors, which is slated for May.
+The gathering paves the way for the upcoming P4G summit in May, another global initiative aimed at supporting green projects in public and private sectors.
 The Seoul-hosted meeting will discuss helping developing nations use technologies for green economic growth.

 “The P4G summit will be a steppingstone to a promising UN climate conference in November,” Moon said.